RetireSimple/RetireSimple/README.md

 The `RetireSimple.Frontend` project uses pnpm over npm for dependency management and managing builds.
 There is no difference in how you would normally build/run the frontend, except for using `pnpm` (i.e. `pnpm run build`, `pnpm test`, `pnpm install`, etc.).
 For more information about pnpm, [visit their website](https://pnpm.io/).

+### Building the Release

 A local release of RetireSimple can be built with `dotnet publish` on the `RetireSimple.Backend` project.
-We provide a publish profile with settings to optimize the build, so the recommend way to execute this build at the root of the repository is:
+We provide a publish profile with settings to optimize the build, so the recommended way to execute this build at the root of the repository is:

 ```shell
 dotnet publish RetireSimple.Backend/Retiresimple.Backend.csproj -p:PublishProfile=RetireSimple.Backend/Properties/PublishProfiles/FolderProfiles.pubxml